ksivaman/Adaptive-mean-thresholding/README.md

 # Mini cam scanner
-An algorithms that performs input image denoising using mean kernel filtering and adaptive thresholding.
+An algorithm that performs input image denoising using mean kernel filters and adaptive thresholding.

 The executable named 'scan' has been provided.
-To use, run the follwing:
+To use, run the following:

 >./scan pathtonoisyimage pathtocleanimage radius epsilon